norouzzadeh/csci566-assignment1/README.md

 ## FAQ

-- **Install `opencv-python` using conda**\
-`requirements.txt` specifies `opencv-python==4.0.0.21` as the recommended version, but it is not available on conda.
-If you are using conda, you can install the latest stable opencv version on conda: https://anaconda.org/tstenner/opencv

 - **Cannot get 50% accuracy for TinyNet in Problem 1**\
 You can try to vary the batch size, epochs, learning rate, and parameters of fc layers.